- We have tools and information so that you can help your client meet their duties.

 One of your client’s automatic enrolment duties will be to pay regular pension contributions in respect of staff they’ve enrolled into their workplace pension scheme, as well as any who choose to opt in.
-You can find information on how to calculate contributions and the contributions rates for 2018 and onwards in step 4.
-Working out your client’s costs.
+You can find information on how to calculate contributions and the contributions rates for 2019 and onwards in our page on working out your client’s costs.

 We are unable to show you exactly how much your client will have to pay as the exact calculation method will be determined by the pension scheme they choose.
 Therefore, it is important your client understands from their pension scheme how to calculate pension contributions.
 We advise you or your client to contact their pension scheme to find out this information.

-You can find help on the actions to consider to ensure your client’s payroll process can support automatic enrolment on step 5.
-Checking records and payroll processes.
+You can find help on the actions to consider to ensure your client’s payroll process can support automatic enrolment on checking records and payroll processes.